Free Programs for Seniors in Indiana: Your 2026 Benefits Guide

 Nearly 70% of adults who turned 65 in 2020 will need some form of residential care during their lifetime, making Indiana’s free senior programs critical for financial stability.
 The average cost of long-term care in Indiana exceeded $115,000 annually in 2023, forcing many seniors to seek assistance programs to preserve their retirement savings.
 Indiana’s Medicaid program (Hoosier…

-Nearly 70% of adults who turn 65 will need some form of residential care at some point in their lives.
-Long-term care in Indiana costs over $115,000 a year, which means many seniors need help from assistance programs to protect their retirement savings.
+Here is a statistic that catches most families off guard: nearly 70% of adults who turn 65 will need some form of residential care at some point.
+In Indiana, long-term care runs over $115,000 a year, so it is no wonder many seniors lean on assistance programs to keep that cost from swallowing their retirement savings.

 Indiana's Medicaid program (Hoosier Care) has income limits for elderly residents, typically between $1,255 and $2,829 per month depending on the eligibility category.
 For 2024, single applicants can have no more than $2,000 in countable assets.
 Your primary home and household items don't count toward this limit.